cunnie/docs/ntp_too_expensive.md

 EOF
 vagrant up
 ```
-Now that we have set up an Ubuntu 14.04 as a client, let's turn our attention to FreeBSD.
+Now that we have set up an Ubuntu 14.04 as a client, let's turn our attention to FreeBSD 10.0.

 ```
 cd ../fbsd_10.0